-6.2 Quantitative-theoretic reserve demand estimation
+6.3 Quantitative-theoretic reserve demand estimation

 As discussed in Section 1, the floor system that the Federal Reserve has chosen as operating framework for monetary policy implementation relies on the ability to ascertain what level of reserves is "ample enough" so that active management of the supply of reserves is not required to instrument the fed funds rate target.
-In other words, operating a floor system requires global estimates of the aggregate demand for reserves, and in particular, reliable estimates of its slope for wide ranges of the aggregate supply of reserves.
+In other words, operating a floor system requires global knowledge of the aggregate demand for reserves, and in particular, reliable estimates of its slope for wide ranges of the supply of reserves.
 This presents two empirical challenges.

 The first challenge is the potential endogeneity of the supply of reserves, which complicates the estimation of the demand equation.
 In terms of the simple demand-and-supply picture in the first panel of Figure 1, the issue is to identify exogenous variation in the quantity of reserves that allow to estimate the slope of the demand.
-This problem is well-understood, and has been addressed by the empirical literature that studies the liquidity effect.73
+This problem is well-understood, and has been addressed by the empirical literature that studies the "liquidity effect".

 The second challenge is to obtain global estimates for the slope of the demand; i.e., to identify the slope of the demand for a range of values of the supply of reserves that is wide enough to span the "abundant", "ample", and "scarce" segments of the demand curve, as illustrated in the top-right panel of Figure 1.
-The issue is that, empirically, spanning substantial variation in the supply of reserves usually entails spanning a substantial period of time during which the demand for reserves itself is likely to have shifted due to structural changes, e.g., in the marketstructure of the fed funds market, or in banks' incentives to hold reserves (due to changes in policy, regulation, or portfolio allocation frameworks within banks).74
+The complication is that spanning substantial variation in the supply of reserves usually entails spanning a substantial period of time during which the demand for reserves itself is likely to have shifted due to structural changes, e.g., in the marketstructure of the fed funds market, or in banks' incentives to hold reserves due to changes in regulation or policy.
+For example, as shown in Section 6.2, even technical adjustments to the IOR-ONRRP policy spread cause shifts in the demand for reserves, making the local-global estimation gap hard to bridge with empirical methods that are not guided by theory.

-This low-frequency demand-shift identification problem has not been overcome by the empirical literature on liquidity effects-possibly due to limited theoretical guidance on the key structural variables that determine the shape and position of the aggregate demand for reserves.
-Available empirical estimates of liquidity effects tend to be local, i.e., estimated from daily time-series variation in the quantity of reserves over relatively short sample periods during
+Indeed, this low-frequency demand-shift identification problem has not been overcome by the empirical literature on "liquidity effects"-possibly due to limited theoretical guidance on the key structural variables that determine the shape and position of the aggregate demand for reserves.
+Available empirical estimates of liquidity effects tend to be local, i.e., estimated from daily time-series variation in the quantity of reserves over relatively short sample periods during which the average quantity of reserves remains relatively stable.
+We will use our quantitative

-73We discussed these identification issues in Section 3.5, where we also reported estimates of the slope of the reserve demand for different sample periods based on the identification strategies of Hamilton (1997), Carpenter and Demiralp (2006), and Afonso et al. (2022).
+&lt;sup>29We discuss these identification issues in Appendix A.5, where we also report estimates of the slope of the reserve demand for different sample periods based on the identification strategies of Hamilton (1997), Carpenter and Demiralp (2006), and Afonso et al. (2022).